-The Government has said that in ‘exceptional circumstances’ it will consider permitting local authorities to pass on less than the required amount, but only if local providers are still willing to deliver the 30-hour entitlement.
+The Government has said that in 'exceptional circumstances' it will consider permitting local authorities to pass on less than the required amount, but only is local providers are still willing to deliver the 30-hour entitlement.

 Do local authorities have to pay all providers the same amount?

 Local authorities have to use a universal base rate of funding for all providers.
 This means that a child in a PVI setting (e.g. childminder or private or voluntary nursery or pre-school) will receive the same base rate as a child in a nursery class in a primary school.
 Within the PVI sector, rates will also be harmonised, so that nurseries and childminders will receive the same amount.

 When it comes to ‘Maintained Nursery Schools’ (MNS), local authorities continue to receive supplementary funding in 2019 to 2020.
 This funding is provided in order to enable local authorities to protect their 2016 to 2017 funding rates for MNS (the rates that existed before the EYNFF).
 Maintained Nursery Schools must be paid a universal base rate from 2019 to 2020, however authorities may continue to use ‘lump sums’ to distribute additional funding to Maintained Nursery Schools.